 Keep the inside of the fridge between 0 and 5°C, and use a fridge thermometer to check your thermostat is accurate.
 Lower temperatures decrease energy use, but if it’s too warm your food will spoil.

 For optimum energy efficiency, aim to keep your fridge and freezer at least three quarters full.
-You could always fill them with bottles of water to take up space.
+You could fill them with bottles of water to take up space.
 But don’t overfill - fridges and freezers work by circulating air around the compartments.
 If they're too full, air won’t be able to circulate, and the appliance will use more energy to keep cold.

 Your fridge and freezer run most efficiently when they're defrosted regularly.
 Also, use a vacuum cleaner to clean the condenser coils at the back or underneath your fridge or freezer, as thick dust can reduce their efficiency by up to 25%.

-Saving energy on cleaning
+Saving energy on cleaning and washing